mercan26/Assignment-2/README.md

     Time in Minutes

-USE A LOOP to process the array, using the functions provided by the tracker module, and log the following data to the console:
+*4) Use a loop  to walk through the array, using the functions provided by in tracker module to process each item and print the data to the console in the following format:

     Activity: 1
     walking